Gynecologist in Deer Park That Accepts Medicaid

 What Does A Gynecologist Check-Up Consist Of?

 Have you been wondering what does a gynecologist’s check-up consist of?
 I am sure most women would answer this question with “Everything.”
 Well, not quite everything.
 A routine gynecology check-up consists of many different methods used to diagnose and treat any issues throughout the year.
 There is about an hour-long process involved in routine check-ups, but no appointment usually takes longer than half an hour.
-If you’re looking for a gynecologist in deer park that accepts Medicaid, visit the Charles Evans Center today!
+If you’re looking for a gynecologist in deer park that accepts Medicaid, visit the CEC Health Center today!

 Physicians will examine the external genitalia of women during gynecology check-ups to ensure that it is healthy and free from any abnormalities, including cysts, tumors, inflammation, lumps, and others.
 This also helps physicians to diagnose issues such as yeast infections, herpes, or pelvic inflammatory diseases.
 Women must be comfortable during the exam.
 Physicians will ask you to lay down on your back with your feet in stirrups and knees bent upwards towards your chest.
 This provides physicians with access to all areas of the vagina, cervix, and rectum.